 the ONLY way to ensure YOUR house is "Just Right"!

 See our video below.
-Many factors go into the HVAC load analysis including your geographical location (climate), building orientation (which direction does the front door face), r-values of your wall, roof & floor insulation, window size & type, and how many people and appliances to name just a few.
+Many factors go into the HVAC load analysis including your geographical location (climate), building orientation (which direction does the front door face), r-values of your wall, roof & floor insulation, window size & type, and how many people and appliances are just a few.
 Residential Manual J load calculations have a proven track record over many decades as long as your HVAC designer puts in the correct parameters of your specific Thermal Envelope:

 For optimal energy efficiency, your home should be properly insulated from the roof down to its foundation.
 Your geographical location will determine the minimum insulation values for your walls, attic and floors based on current IECC, IRB & IRC code.
 A proper Manual J heat gain & heat loss must use correct r-values.

-HVAC System Location and Duct Leakage can increase Manual J load
+How HVAC System Location and Duct Leakage can increase Manual J load

 In an ideal world the best practice for HVAC design is to "keep all the ductwork within the conditioned space in order to eliminate the duct losses/gains to and from the outside conditions."
 But in the real world there are one-story slab-on-grade or houses with unconditioned attics.
 Sometimes it is impossible to keep all the ductwork inside conditioned space.